 In January 2015, my first poetry manuscript was complete and on schedule for a spring release.
 I expected to be happy.
 Proud.
 Inspired.

 Instead, I felt empty.

 Was it because I couldn’t turn my shoulder in that exact moment and share the joy with someone in the form of a hug, kiss, or, heck—even a high-five?
-Or, because I felt I just given away one of my most cherished possessions (one I had been working on for the past 18 years)?
+Or, was it because I felt I had just given away a cherished possession (one I had been working on for the past 18 years)?

 The next ten seconds likely changed the course of my life.
-In those moments, I mustered up enough courage and know-how to do exactly what I needed before landing into my inner well, better known as deep and relentless depression.
+In those moments, I mustered up enough courage and know-how to do exactly what I needed to keep out of my inner well, better known as deep and relentless depression.

 What I did was write the following poem:

 my previous work is at least part-ways done;